ameistad/django-template/README.md

 $ cookiecutter https://github.com/ameistad/django-template.git
 ```

-See docs/ in generated project folder for instructions on local development and deploying.
+See docs/ in generated project folder for instructions.